Warm-up Cycle

 Enable Criteria

-It is the operating conditions required to run each monitor test.
-Each monitor test will have its own enable criteria.
-If the enable criteria are not met, the monitor test cannot run.
+Enable Criteria, also called Enable Conditions, are engine and driving conditions for a monitor test.
+Each diagnostic trouble code (DTC) has its enabling conditions.
+When the enable criteria are met, the ECM will run the specific monitor test(s).
+If the enable criteria are not met, the test will not run.
 A failed monitor test result will set a pending or confirmed DTC.

 Trip

-It requires a key-on engine-off (KOEO) or key-on engine running (KOER) condition, completing the enable criteria for the monitor test, and then a key-off event.
+A trip requires a key-on engine-off (KOEO) or key-on engine running (KOER) condition, completing the enable criteria for the monitor test, and then a key-off event.
 The trip ends once the scan tool no longer communicates with the ECM.

 Readiness Flag Status